jeffThompson/DesigningWithData/Assignments/Week10_FinalProject.md

 ## FOR MONDAY, NOVEMBER 25
-Next week is our final class before the critique, so your project should be heading towards something more refined at this point.
-Please bring in work-in-progress to get feedback on.
+Next week is our final class before the critique, so your project should be heading towards something more refined at this point: mockups, renders, animatics, etc. Please bring in work-in-progress to get feedback on.
 We'll spend the remainder of the class as a work day for you to get help and input on the last steps.

 ## FOR MONDAY, DECEMBER 2